ShahneRodgers/GradeChecker/README.md

 <h1>General</h1>

-To run this, you must have Ruby installed, an Otago evision account and the 'mechanize' gem (<i>gem install mechanize</i>).
+To run this, you must have Ruby, gem and the 'mechanize' gem (<i>gem install mechanize</i>) installed, and an Otago evision account.

 Download the ruby file and type: ruby GradeCheck.rb <i>\<username\></i> <i>\<password\></i> \<(optional)regular expression\>